Companies

 Lack of communication &

-within the internal design community was identified as a key issue.
+work-sharing within the internal design community was identified as a key issue.

 Problem Area